Last Updated on April 26, 2022 by Rei Garnet

 Healthy alternative to macadamia nuts as treats.

-If you planning on giving your rabbits macadamia nuts as treats, these alternatives are much healthier:
+If you are planning on giving your rabbits macadamia nuts as treats, these alternatives are much healthier.

 Here are some alternatives that you can give to your rabbits one to two times per week as a treat:

 Should you panic if your rabbit eats a little bit of macadamia nuts?

 While macadamia nuts are not recommended for rabbits, they’re still not toxic.

 It’s just that macadamia nuts are too high in fat and starch, both of which are not digested well by rabbits.